willuhm-js/Reddposter/README.md

 # Reddposter
-Bot that grabs content from Reddit, repackages it, and reposts it on Instagram.
+Bot that grabs content from Reddit (r/showerthoughts), repackages from a tweet template, and reposts it on Instagram.